Matmul High-level API Enabling Full Static Tiling

 using A_TYPE = AscendC::MatmulType<AscendC::TPosition::GM, CubeFormat::ND, aType>; using B_TYPE = AscendC::MatmulType<AscendC::TPosition::GM, CubeFormat::ND, bType>; using C_TYPE = AscendC::MatmulType<AscendC::TPosition::GM, CubeFormat::ND, cType>; using BIAS_TYPE = AscendC::MatmulType<AscendC::TPosition::GM, CubeFormat::ND, biasType>; constexpr static auto CONSTANT_CFG = AscendC::GetMatmulApiTiling<A_TYPE, B_TYPE, C_TYPE, BIAS_TYPE>(CUSTOM_CFG); AscendC::Matmul<A_TYPE, B_TYPE, C_TYPE, BIAS_TYPE, CONSTANT_CFG> matmulObj;

 - Perform the initialization operation.
-During full constant quantization, you can use a null pointer to replace the position of the tiling parameter in the input parameter of the REGIST_MATMUL_OBJ API.
-During partial constant quantization, tiling is still required when the REGIST_MATMUL_OBJ API is used to initialize the Matmul object on the kernel side.
+During full constantization, you can replace the position where the tiling parameter is passed in the input parameter of the REGIST_MATMUL_OBJ API with a null pointer.
+During partial constantization, tiling is still required when the REGIST_MATMUL_OBJ API is used to initialize the Matmul object on the kernel side.

 1 2 3 4 5

-// Example of initialization in the full constant quantization scenario REGIST_MATMUL_OBJ(&pipe, GetSysWorkSpacePtr(), matmulObj, (TCubeTiling*)nullptr); // Example of initialization in the partial constant quantization scenario REGIST_MATMUL_OBJ(&pipe, GetSysWorkSpacePtr(), matmulObj, &tiling);
+// Initialization example in the full constantization scenario REGIST_MATMUL_OBJ(&pipe, GetSysWorkSpacePtr(), matmulObj, (TCubeTiling*)nullptr); // Initialization example in the partial constantization scenario REGIST_MATMUL_OBJ(&pipe, GetSysWorkSpacePtr(), matmulObj, &tiling);

 Verifying Optimization Benefits

 - The following figure shows the optimized pipeline.
-By enabling full constant quantization of tiling, the tiling parameters do not need to be copied from the host to the kernel.
-Instead, tiling constant quantization is completed during compilation, reducing the scalar computation during Matmul initialization.
-The time from 0 μs to the time when the first MTE2 instruction is initiated is the Matmul initialization time.
-The Matmul initialization time is reduced from 3.536 μs to 2.185 μs, and the performance is improved.
+By enabling full static tiling, you do not need to copy tiling parameters from the host to the kernel.
+Static tiling is completed during compilation, reducing scalar computation during Matmul initialization.
+The time from 0 μs to the initiation of the first MTE2 instruction is the Matmul initialization time.
+The Matmul initialization time is reduced from 3.536 μs to 2.185 μs, indicating an improvement in performance.

 - The following figure shows the optimized profiling data.
 According to the aic_time data in column C, the maximum operator execution time among multiple cores is 7.87 μs, which is 25.9% shorter than the 10.62 μs before the optimization.
 According to the aic_scalar_time data in column G, the average scalar execution time is 3.38 μs, which is 46.5% shorter than the 6.32 μs before the optimization.

 When an operator calls the Matmul API to complete matrix multiplication, if there are a large number of scalar computations during Matmul initialization, the instruction header overhead is affected.
 Alternatively, if there are a large number of scalar computations between Matmul iterations, the MTE2 pipeline is blocked.
-In these two scenarios, if the conditions for enabling tiling constant quantization (full constant quantization or partial constant quantization) are met, you can enable tiling constant quantization to reduce the scalar computation overhead and improve the operator performance.
+In these two scenarios, if the conditions for enabling static tiling (full static tiling or partial static tiling) are met, you can enable static tiling to reduce the scalar computation overhead and improve the operator performance.